Blond Bombshell Daisy Keech Gets Sultry For Scanty Mint Green Bikini Snap On Instagram

 As previously reported by The Inquisitr, Daisy has become known for her racy photos, which often feature her on the beach and/or in a sexy bathing suit.

-Recently, the model delighted her fans when she posed topless with wet hair in front of a stunning ocean scene as she covered her sandy, bare chest with nothing but her own hands.
+Recently, the model delighted her fans when she posed topless with wet hair in front of a stunning ocean scene, as she covered her sandy, bare chest with nothing but her own hands.

 That photo was a big hit among Daisy Keech’s fans, and has raked in over 304,000 likes and nearly 2,000 comments for the Instagram hottie to date.